JoshuaOpolko/joshuaopolko.github.io/_posts/2020-07-13-stormland-vive-knuckles-oculus-revive.md

 Big names like this are needed in Virtual and Augmented Reality (known collectively as [XR](https://en.wikipedia.org/wiki/Extended_reality) so let’s jump in and take a look at running this Oculus title on a Vive.

+#### Your Vive needs a Revive!
+[Revive](https://github.com/LibreVR/Revive/releases) allows you to play Oculus games on your [HTC Vive](https://www.vive.com/ca/accessory/controller/) as well as other systems.
+You can use your existing [Vive Wands](https://www.vive.com/ca/accessory/controller/) or any other controllers supported by [SteamVR](https://store.steampowered.com/app/250820/SteamVR/).
+The steps below show how to set up [Valve Index Controllers](https://www.valvesoftware.com/en/index/controllers) for use with Vive and the Oculus store.
+Revive also allows you to play Oculus games on your [HTC Vive Cosmos](https://www.vive.com/eu/product/vive-cosmos/features/), [Valve Index](https://www.valvesoftware.com/en/index/headset), [Windows Mixed Reality](https://www.microsoft.com/en-us/mixed-reality/windows-mixed-reality) systems and more.

+Don’t forget to check the [compatibility list](https://github.com/LibreVR/Revive/wiki/Compatibility-list) _before_ making your purchase!
+Ensure the game you have your eye on works in Revive!
+At the time of this writing Stormland is listed as Working – Stormland fix.
+It perfectly out-of-the-box requiring only the controller customizations below.
+Performance is great.
+Looks the same as native SteamVR games for the most part.

+Having said that, Revive is not officially supported or endorsed by Oculus so they could decide to block Revive from working at any time.
+This means you assume the risk of all of the Oculus games you’ve purchase disappearing from Revive at any time...
+Oh well, such is the life of a jailbreaker/modder/experimenter/enthusiast/hobbiest/fan/open-source aficionado/pirate/cracker/hacker/anyone with curiosity/etc. Plus, you didn’t buy that beast of a VR machine just to play the equivalent of browser flash-games on it, did you?
+Did you?!?
+For those of us willing to take the risk there’s Revive.
+Let’s jump in!

 #### You need Revive!
 [Revive](https://github.com/LibreVR/Revive) integrates Oculus software with OpenXR to run Oculus games on your Vive.